juju-solutions/layer-cwr/README.md

 or you can set periodic polling of your repository via the "repo-access" action parameter:

-  - webhook: the `build-on-commit` action will output a web hook that you can use to trigger the build of your repository.
+  - webhook: the action will output a web hook that you can use to trigger the build of your repository.
 You can get the output of the action with: